benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

 ### Python Web Server
 Flask is a web framework that allows us to quickly build web applications.
 As we installed it with pip we just need to import it into our code.

-Route binds a function to a URL, in our case we are listening at the root our app ```app.route("/")``` and returns a simple message if GET is used otherwise if POST it will print the posted data (webhook data)
+Route binds a function to a URL, in our case we are listening at the root of our app ```app.route("/")``` and returns a simple message if GET is used otherwise if POST it will print the posted data (webhook data)
-1. Add the following code to app.py and save the file
+1. Add the following code to ```app.py``` and save the file:
 ```python
 from flask import Flask, request